Follow

 Acknowledgments

 We are on Treaty 1 Territory.
 Plug In ICA is located on the territories of the Anishinaabeg, Cree, Oji-Cree, Dakota, and Dene peoples, and the National homeland of the Red River Métis.
-Our water is sourced from Shoal Lake 40 First Nations.
+Our water is sourced from Shoal Lake 40 First Nation.

 Plug In ICA extends our heartfelt gratitude to our generous donors, valued members, and dedicated volunteers.
 We acknowledge the sustaining support of our Director’s Circle.
 You all make a difference.